Adobe Commerce uses cron jobs for numerous features to schedule activities. This topic provides information for configuring crons for

 .magento.app.yaml file.
 If this option is enabled, you can use crontab to review the cron configuration.

-Although you can use crontab to review configuration on Pro plan projects, Magento does not use crontab to run cron jobs for Magento Commerce sites deployed on the Cloud platform.
+Although you can use crontab to review configuration on Pro plan projects, Adobe Commerce does not use crontab to run cron jobs for sites deployed on our cloud infrastructure.

 To review cron configuration on Pro plan environments: